Gastonia, North Carolina: Bus (local)

 Gastonia Transit (GT) is Gastonia's city transit provider.
 The bus service operates on a fixed-route system covering most of the city and stops are clearly visible around town.
 Buses run Monday-Saturday, and transfer downtown Gastonia at the Bradley Station.
 Regular fare is $1.00, transfers are free.

 Bus (regional)

 Charlotte Area Transit System (CATS) is Gastonia's commuter provider to Charlotte.
 The Gastonia Express (Route 85X) offers Monday-Friday bus service to/from uptown Charlotte, via the Bradley Station.
 One-way fare to/from uptown Charlotte is $4.40; transfer is free when transferring to any other CATS services.

 Bus (national)

 Greyhound Lines serves the city.
 Alongside Gastonia Transit, Greyhound utilizes downtown's Bradley Station.

 Rail (Amtrak)

 Amtrak's Crescent (trains 19, 20) connects Gastonia (GAS) with the cities of (to the north) New York, Philadelphia, Baltimore, Washington, and Charlotte, and (to the south) Atlanta, Birmingham, and New Orleans.
-The unmanned Amtrak station is situated at 350 Hancock Street.
+The unstaffed Amtrak station is situated at 350 Hancock Street.